-VyprVPN is a longstanding provider that owns and operates its own network of servers in more then 60 countries.
+VyprVPN is a longstanding provider that owns and operates its own network of servers in more than 60 countries.
 This ensures fast speed and strong security, although it does log its users real IP addresses.
 VyprVPN can unblock sites like Netflix and Hulu, as well as their respective Android apps.

 VyprVPN’s Android app is the only one on this list to use a kill switch.
 While many of the others include this feature in their desktop software, kill switches are notably absent from the mobile apps.
 A kill switch will block all traffic in the event of a dropped VPN connection, which prevents traffic from leaking onto your unencrypted network.
 Somewhat ironically, kill switches are in highest demand among torrenters, but VyprVPN has been shown to be adverse to P2P traffic in the past, reportedly penalizing users for downloading copyrighted material.
 You can also set the app to always connect when on “untrustworthy” public wifi connections.

 VyprVPN’s Android app is available on Google Play and an APK via direct download.
 A basic plan enables you to connect five devices at a time.